 Large quatities of ash that is left behind after the coal is burned, which must be disposed of or stored.
 Although there are numerous approaches to managing ash, some are more environmentally friendly than others, and there have been recent serious incidents that have raised public awareness.

 The Coal Power Topics package provides information on a variety of coal power topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.